metabase/metabase/docs/users-guide/sql-snippets.md

 You can access an archived snippet from the snippet sidebar menu by clicking on the archived button in the bottom left of the sidebar.

 Although there is no way to delete a snippet, you can archive and unarchive a snippet at any time.

+Note: two snippets cannot share the same name, as even if a snippet is archived, that snippet might still be active in questions.

 ### Snippet permissions